awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/rv-assign-labels.md

 # Assigning Image\-Level Labels to an Image<a name="rv-assign-labels"></a>

-To train an Amazon Rekognition Custom Labels model, your images need to be labeled\.
-A label indicates that an image contains an object, scene or concept\.
+To train an Amazon Rekognition Custom Labels model that finds objects, scenes or concepts, your dataset images need to be labeled with image\-level labels\.
+An image\-level label indicates that an image contains an object, scene or concept\.

-A dataset needs at least two labels defined\.
-Each image needs at least one assigned label that identifies the object, scene, or concept in the image\.

-You can apply labels to an image as a whole\.
-These are known as image\-level labels\.
-They are useful for identifying scenes or concepts that you want to detect\.
 For example, the following image shows the Columbia river\.
 To train a model to detect rivers, you would add a 'river' label that applies to the entire image\.
+You can add other labels, as needed\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/rekognition/latest/customlabels-dg/images/pateros.png)

-Images that contain objects that you want to detect require labels so that they can be assigned to the object's bounding box\.
-For information about creating bounding boxes, see [Drawing Bounding Boxes](rv-bounding-box.md)\.
+A dataset that contains image\-level labels, needs at least two labels defined\.
+Each image needs at least one assigned label that identifies the object, scene, or concept in the image\.

 **To assign labels to an image \(console\)**